Monitoring a Review Center queue

 • Release Documents—releases all documents that are checked out by reviewers.
 If a reviewer falls inactive and does not review the last few documents in a queue, this frees up those documents for reassignment.

-• Set up Validation—opens the options to create a review validation queue.
+• Set up Validation (prioritized review queue only)—opens the options to create a review validation queue.
 For more information, see Review validation.

 • Mark as Complete—sets the queue's status to Complete and moves it to the far right of the queue tab strip.
 This also removes the queue from the Review Queues tab, and reviewers can no longer access it.
 After the queue has been marked Complete, this option changes to Re-enable.
 Clicking this sets the queue's status to Not Started and returns it to the Review Queues tab.